kachick/chawan/readme.md

 ### Where are the tabs?

-Chawan does not (and will never) have browser tabs.
+Chawan does not have browser tabs.
 Instead, each website is opened in a new buffer, which is added to the buffer tree.
-By the way, this is very similar to how w3m handles buffers, except a) source files are stored in memory, not on the disk, and b) instead of a linked list of buffers, they are stored in a tree.
-(And, of course c) there are no tabs.)
+This is very similar to how w3m handles buffers, except a) source files are stored in memory, not on the disk, and b) instead of a linked list of buffers, they are stored in a tree.
+(And of course, c) there are no tabs.)

-This model has the advantage of allowing the user to instantly view the previous page in all cases.
-It also opens up many interesting possibilities concering buffer organization; unfortunately, not much of that is implemented yet (except for basic tree traversal commands.)
+This model has the advantage of allowing the user to instantly view the previous page in all cases, without any complicated caching mechanism.
+It also opens up many interesting possibilities concering buffer organization;
+unfortunately, not much of that is implemented yet (except for basic tree traversal commands.)